DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning

 \subsection{Quantile fraction Generation}

-Many different approaches are presented for approximating the distribution in recent years.
-As we consider quantile regression for distribution approximation in DSAC, we adapt QR-DQN~\citep{qr-dqn}, IQN\citep{iqn} and FQF~\citep{fqf} into following quantile fraction proposal methods.
+We consider quantile regression for return distribution approximation in DSAC.
+Though we do not constraint which method to employ in quantile fraction generation, a modular experiment is provided.
+Out of six quantile function generation methods introduced in section~\ref{sec:intro} introduction, we adapt three earlier methods, QR-DQN, IQN and FQF, into DSAC and evaluate them on the MuJoCO and Box2d environments.
+We show the results in Figure~\ref{fig:ablation}.
+Based on the experiment results, we choose random for quantile fraction generation, as it has better performance than fix and fewer parameters than net.
+The authors acknowledge our limitation that the later improved methods NC-QR-DQN, NDQFN and SPL-DQN were not included in this ablation studies.

-\paragraph{Fix} QR-DQN~\citep{qr-dqn} first introduced quantile regression to improve the distribution approximation.
-By replacing the fix value atoms in C51~\citep{c51}, the value distribution is approximated by a group of trainable quantile values at fixed quantile fractions.
-With the basic idea of QR-DQN, quantile fractions are given by a group of fix values as $\tau_i = i /N, i = 0, \dots, N$.
+\textbf{Quantile Regression DQN (QR-DQN)} \citet{qr-dqn} first introduced quantile regression to improve the distribution approximation.
+By replacing the fix value atoms in C51 \cite{c51}, the value distribution is approximated by a group of trainable quantile values at fixed quantile fractions.
+With the basic idea of QR-DQN, quantile fractions are given by a group of fix values as $\tau_i=i / N, i=0, \ldots, N$.